-5 vol.% of Mo microplates were simply mixed in a tubular mixer with UO2 powder.
-The powder mixture was compacted using a uniaxial press at about 300 MPa, and the pelletized green body was sintered at 1730 $^{\circ}$ C for 4h in a flowing H2 atmosphere.
+3 vol.% of Mo microplates were simply mixed in a tubular mixer with UO2 powder.
+The powder mixture was compacted using a uniaxial press at about 300 MPa, and the pelletized green body was sintered at 1730 °C for 4h in a flowing $H_2$ atmosphere.

 The sintered density of a Mo microplate pellet was determined using an immersion method, and a microstructure of the sintered pellet was observed using optical microscopy and SEM.
+The size distribution of grains in the pellet was investigated, and found to be the size of grains were satisfied with fuel pellet production control conditions.

 Fig. 2 shows the microstructure of a Mo microplate $UO_2$ pellet.
-The bright phase of Mo microplates were dispersed homogeneously and aligned in horizontal direction in $UO_2$ pellet, which is forming effective thermal conductive paths for radial heat transfer.
+The bright phase of Mo microplates were dispersed homogeneously and aligned in horizontal direction in $UO_2$ pellet, which is forming the effective thermal conductive paths for radial heat transfer.